gajis/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. A script that counts the number of directories in the PATH
 4. Script that lists environment variables
 5. Script that lists all localvariables and environment variables, and functions
+6. Script that creates a new local variable